hgwhitfield/Knit/docs/README.md

 3. [Git:](https://git-scm.com/) Used for version control.

-4. [Gitpod](https://www.gitpod.io/) Was used as the coding enviorment.
+4. [Gitpod:](https://www.gitpod.io/) Was used as the coding enviorment.

-5. [Github](https://github.com/) To store, host and deploy the website
+5. [Github:](https://github.com/) To store, host and deploy the website

-6. [Balsamiq](https://balsamiq.com/) To create the wireframes for the design process.
+6. [Balsamiq:](https://balsamiq.com/) To create the wireframes for the design process.

-7. [Bootstrap](https://getbootstrap.com/) Utilised for the grid system and some of the 'card' features.
+7. [Bootstrap:](https://getbootstrap.com/) Utilised for the grid system and some of the 'card' features.

-8. [Google Fonts](https://fonts.google.com/) For the fonts on the site.
+8. [Google Fonts:](https://fonts.google.com/) For the fonts on the site.

-9. [Font Awesome](https://fontawesome.com/) For the icons on the site.
+9. [Font Awesome:](https://fontawesome.com/) For the icons on the site.

+10. [ChatGPT:](https://chat.openai.com/) Utilised for troubleshooting code and as a starting off point for text content.

 ## Testing